lastlegume/lastlegume.github.io/projects/extensions.markdown

 ### Countdown Timer

 An extension that counts down until a certain date and time.
-You can add as many timers as you want (currently Firefox exclusive), and the extension icon displays a pie chart showing the percentage of time elapsed between the start of the timer and the target time.
+You can add as many timers as you want, and the extension icon displays a pie chart showing the percentage of time elapsed between the start of the timer and the target time.

 <a href="https://github.com/lastlegume/Countdown-Timer" class="btn btn-github" style = "float:left;"><span class="icon"></span>View on GitHub</a>